Copyright law of the United States: Transfers and licenses

 The first two, assignment and exclusive licenses, require the transfer to be in writing.
 Nonexclusive licenses need not be in writing and they may be implied by the circumstances.
 Transfers of copyright always involve one or more of the exclusive rights of copyright.
 For instance, a license may provide a right to perform a work, but not to reproduce it or to prepare a derivative work (adaptation right).

 The terms of the license are governed by the applicable contract law; however, there is substantial academic debate about to what extent the Copyright Act preempts state contract law principles.

 An author, after transferring a copyright, can terminate the transfer under certain circumstances.
 This right to terminate the transfer is absolute and cannot be waived.

+For works published before 1978, copyrights may revert to the author after 56 years.
+For example, Paul McCartney reclaimed the U.S. publishing rights to early Beatles songs from Sony Music Publishing, beginning in October 2018.

 For works published since 1978, copyrights may revert to the original author after 35 years. states that the author must write a letter requesting a termination of the original copyright grant at least two years before the effective termination date.